gs-yoon/gs-yoon.github.io/project.md

 # Indoor Guide Robot for Visually Impaired Person
 <hr width="100%" color="black" size="5">

-Using ROS, I implemented a indoor guide robot application into mobile robot.
+Using ROS, I implemented an indoor guide robot application into a mobile robot.
-  It was designed for blind person to visit huge building that has several floors.
+  It was designed for blind people to visit a huge building that has several floors.
-  A very short paper was submitted in The 15th Korea Robotics Society Annual Conference (KRoC 2020)
+  A very short paper was submitted at The 15th Korea Robotics Society Annual Conference (KRoC 2020)
 <img src = "https://user-images.githubusercontent.com/57785895/122672101-c747b680-d204-11eb-98a2-559da425baa7.png" width = "35%" height= "35%">